ashinkarov/cnn-futhark/paper/log.md

 * We added discussion of Paszke et al. to Related Work as requested in the conditional acceptance message.

+* We added a comparison with the de Vilhena, Paulo Emílio, and François Pottier paper on verification of AD, as requested by a reviewer.

 * We rewrote the beginning of Section 5, which fixed some unfortunate typos, and addressed the following comments of the reviewers: